Nova Bréscia

 Nova Bréscia is a municipality in the state of Rio Grande do Sul, Brazil, settled by Italian immigrants from Brescia.
 Its estimated population in 2020 was 3,337 inhabitants.
 It has an area of 102.183 km2.

-Nova Bréscia is known as the capital of lies, making every two years the Festival of Lie.
-A person tries to tell the biggest lie, provided that it can leave the audience in doubt of its veracity.
+Every two years the city hosts the Festival of Lie, where each person tries to tell the biggest lie, provided that it can leave the audience in doubt of its veracity.